greg212/trainin/text/binary_n_BST_trees.md

 First traverse the left subtree by recursively calling the in-order function.
 Then display the data part of root element (or current element).
 THen traverses the right subtree.

+### Breadth-first traversal

+Level by level, also called level-order.

+Use queue.
+start with root, push into queue while queue is not empty
+    visit
+    push children

 ## Binary tree used for sorting